Dnieper–Carpathian offensive: Weather and its effect on combat operations

-One of the defining features of the Dnieper-Carpathian Offensive is the weather, which had a major impact on combat operations.
+One of the defining features of the Dnieper–Carpathian Offensive was the weather, which had a major impact on combat operations.

 Compared to previous winters on the Eastern Front, the winter of 1943-1944 in Ukraine was unusually warm.
-During the winter of 1941-1942 around Moscow, the temperatures reached as low -40°C. Meanwhile, during the winter 1942-1943 Soviet offensives in southern Russia, after the German 6th Army was destroyed at Stalingrad, the temperatures reached at least as low as -20°C.
+During the winter of 1941-1942 around Moscow, the temperatures reached as low –40 °C. Meanwhile, during the winter 1942-1943 Soviet offensives in southern Russia, after the German 6th Army was destroyed at Stalingrad, the temperatures reached at least as low as –20 °C.

 In 1944, spring in Ukraine was early.
 Already in January 1944, melting of the snow began, the wet snow was soon followed by rain.
 In February, there were frosts and snowstorms in places, but not for long, then it got warmer again by the end of the month.
 For 10 days in the period from 27 January to 18 February 1944, there were constant rains and wet snowfalls, for 5 days there were no precipitation, while the rest of the days there were snowfalls.
-Daily mean temperature in Ukraine during this period ranged from -5.5°C to +4.9°C. The rivers became flooded, the roads became very muddy, the terrain outside roads became difficult to pass.
+Daily mean temperature in Ukraine during this period ranged from –5.5 °C to +4.9 °C. The rivers became flooded, the roads became very muddy, the terrain outside roads became difficult to pass.

 Alexander Werth, a British journalist and wartime correspondent, who was with the 2nd Ukrainian Front at the time, described what he saw in Ukraine in the spring of 1944:

 "The Ukrainian mud in spring has to be seen to be believed.
-The whole country is swamped, and the roads are like rivers of mud, often two feet deep, with deep holes to add to the difficulty of driving any kind of vehicle, except a Russian T- 34 tank.
+The whole country is swamped, and the roads are like rivers of mud, often two feet deep, with deep holes to add to the difficulty of driving any kind of vehicle, except a Russian T-34 tank.
 Most of the German tanks could not cope with it."